gizmore/gwf3/www/challenge/codegeex/01_00_development_environments/01_01_php_eclipse/README.md

 We will code in PHP, with the Eclipse IDE, and install a debugger, so we can really solve and tackle complex programs later.
-I will also present my own work in PHP one day, which i plan to migrate to a new language then.
+I will also present my own work in PHP one day, which I plan to migrate to a new language then.

 So - who are we?